How to Grow and Care for Purple Coneflower | Echinacea purpurea Care

 Do not fill the pot completely but allow a space of about 1 in. from the rim for watering purposes to avoid spillage.

 Wet the soil thoroughly until water comes out through the drainage hole(s).
-Thereafter, water moderately during the growing season when the top 2-3 in. of soil dry out.
+Thereafter, water moderately during the growing season when the top 2-3 inches of soil dry out.
 Reduce watering in the cold season (winter).

 Pruning Purple Coneflower